Representative John Lewis Honors Martin Luther King Jr. In Touching Twitter Tribute

-John Lewis, representative for Georgia’s fifth congressional district and civil rights activist, honored Dr. Martin Luther King Jr. for the civil rights leader’s eponymous holiday.
+John Lewis, the representative for Georgia’s fifth congressional district and a civil rights activist, honored Dr. Martin Luther King Jr. for the civil rights leader’s eponymous holiday.

 Lewis worked closely with King during the most tumultuous years of the civil rights movement in the early 1960s.
 Lewis and King were both considered some of the “big six” civil rights leaders at the time, comprised of chairmen and prominent leaders of civil rights groups such as the Student Nonviolent Coordinating Committee (SNCC).